 5. Refill tiny tummies before you retire

-Awaken baby for a feeding just before you go to bed.
-If baby nurses to sleep at nine, and you go to bed at 10:30, you may be awakened at 11:00 or 11:30 when you’ve barely had a chance to doze off.
-Better to awaken baby and fill his tummy right before you go to sleep, so that the two of you can enjoy a longer stretch of sleep at the same time.
+Awaken baby for feeding just before you go to bed.
+If baby nurses to sleep at nine, and you go to bed at 10:30, you may be awakened at 11:00 or 11:30.
+Better to awaken baby and fill his tummy right before you go to sleep.
+This way the two of you can enjoy a longer stretch of sleep at the same time.